dsa-2/docs/methods/Subscribe.md

 ## Qos Headers

 ### Qos Levels
-Qos level is an optional header in a subscription request, specifying the quality of service (qos) that the requester requires.
+(Optional) Specifies the quality of service (qos) that the requester requires.

 * 0 (default): Most recent value
 * 1: All values, if possible